hotosm/fmtm/README.md

 - Choose a task division scheme (number of features or area per task, and possibly variations on what features to use as the preferred splitting lines)
 - Provide specific instructions and guidance for field mappers on the project.
 - Provide a URL to a mobile-friendly Web page where field mappers can, from their mobile phone, select a task that is not already "checked out" (or possibly simply allocate areas to the field mappers).
-- See the status of tasks (open, "checked out", completed but not validated, requires rework, validated, etc) in the Web browser on their computer
+- See the status of tasks (open, checked out, completed but not validated, requires rework, validated, etc) in the Web browser on their computer

 ## Field mappers